-A return on investments is required which, over the long term, is expected to be consistent with the Trustees' goal of meeting the Statutory Funding Objective and any additional long-term funding objectives.
+A return on investments is required which, over the long term, is expected to be consistent with the Trustees' goal of meeting the Statutory Funding Objective.
 The Trustees will monitor the performance of the Plan's assets against liabilities and the performance of the Fiduciary Manager against the agreed objectives.